Schedule Service

 If your troubleshooting points to a problem with the fan motor or the system’s refrigerant lines, it’s time to call for professional air conditioning and heating repair.
 The motor is a complex component that requires precise installation, and a mistake can ruin the new part and damage other components.
 Refrigerant lines are even more critical.
 Handling refrigerant is regulated by law, requires an EPA certification, and involves specialized equipment to manage the high pressures safely.
 A small mistake can lead to a costly leak and is harmful to the environment.
 Don’t risk it; let a trained technician handle these intricate repairs.

-You’re Dealing With Complex Electrical Issues
+You’ve Found Complex Electrical Issues

 Working with electricity is always risky, and your AC unit has high-voltage components.
 While replacing a capacitor can be straightforward, any issues beyond that require an expert.
 If you’re looking at frayed wiring, a malfunctioning contactor, or a problem you can’t quite identify, it’s best to stop what you’re doing.
 A professional technician can accurately diagnose complex electrical problems and ensure all repairs meet local safety codes.
 If a job feels confusing or dangerous, trust your instincts.
 Your safety is the top priority, so please contact us to have a licensed technician take a look.